 - Select targets based on availability of a pharmacophore hypothesis.
 Alternatively, develop the information as a first step.
 If no information of structure-activity relationships and no three-dimensional hypothesis of the bioactive compound is available it is irrational to design a mimetic.
 However, lead compounds from screening experiments may be useful compounds to start the design of a peptide mimetic.

 A natural or common approach is to mimic the architectural elements of peptides and protein structures such as ß-turns, helices and ß-sheets.
 Major efforts have been devoted to develop templates that mimic or stabilize these common architectural elements.
 Figure 1 illustrates the classical protein structures of helices and turns present in 3D structures of proteins.

 Figure 1: A: Structure and ribbon diagram of a protein alpha helix (left panel).
 The backbone atoms form a coil (black bonds) while the carbonyl groups (red) form hydrogen bonds with the amide groups (blue).
 B: Structure and ribbon diagram of a protein beta sheet (left panel).
 Note the oscillating positions of the carboxyl (red) and amide (blue) groups which form hydrogen bonds between the two beta strands (source: http://en.citizendium.org/wiki/Protein_structure).

 Figure 2 illustrates concepts in the rational design of biological active peptides and peptidomimetics.

 The α-helix is one of the best characterized features found in protein structures.
-Compared to the β-turn the α-helix incorporates more amino acid residues, 3.4 residues per turn.
-If the recognition of a larger helix involves many residues, the design of a series of mimetic changes would be impractical because the required templates would be to complex since a large number of side chain mimetics will be needed.
+Compared to the β-turn, the α-helix incorporates more amino acid residues, 3.4 residues per turn.
+If the recognition of a larger helix involves many residues, the design of a series of mimetic changes would be impractical because the required templates would be too complex, since a large number of side chain mimetics would be needed.